pks1989/broterrain_free/README.md

 Hi!

-Let me introduce you to a free pack of terrain for board games, primarily for infinity.
+Let me introduce a free pack of terrain for board games, primarily for infinity.

 Inside the archive you will find the drawings of the terrain in separate folders.
 The folder will contain a drawing in Corel Draw 13 format, a photo of the finished terrain and a drawing in JPG format.
 One folder - one item.
 You can simply send .cdr files to the laser cut, specifying the number of copies of each element